64 To The 5/6 Power

 Conclusion

 Calculating 64 to the 5/6 power, or any number raised to a fractional power, involves understanding the fundamental principles of fractional exponents and applying them strategically.
 By understanding the equivalence of (ⁿ√a)^m and ⁿ√(a^m), and leveraging prime factorization to simplify the calculation, we can efficiently arrive at the correct solution.
-The choice between calculating the root first or the power first depends on the specific numbers involved and the aim is always to choose the method that results in the simplest calculation.
-This comprehensive guide equipped you with the skills and understanding to confidently tackle similar problems involving fractional exponents.
+Practically speaking, the choice between calculating the root first or the power first depends on the specific numbers involved and the aim is always to choose the method that results in the simplest calculation.
+This thorough look equipped you with the skills and understanding to confidently tackle similar problems involving fractional exponents.
 Remember to always consider the properties of exponents and prime factorization for efficient problem-solving.
 This approach is not only useful for mathematical exercises but also has significant applications in various fields like physics, engineering, and finance.